Guidance for health professionals

 - permanent departure from Australia

-If your circumstances match one of these grounds you should enquire directly to your superannuation fund.
+If you believe you meet any of these you should contact your superannuation fund.

 Specified compassionate grounds